BUFFALO – The Sabres started calling Arttu Ruotsalainen late last year.

 He added: “I made the decision in my head I have to be every day do my best on the ice and off the ice and improve myself.
 I think if you you do that every day you have a chance to show what you can do.”

-Ruotsalainen showcased immediate improved after joining Ilves in 2017-18, scoring nine goals and 20 points in 60 contests.
+Ruotsalainen showcased immediate improvement after joining Ilves in 2017-18, scoring nine goals and 20 points in 60 contests.

 Then last season, Ruotsalainen, who was teammates with Sabres prospect Oskari Laaksonen, morphed into Ilves’ top scorer.